Online

 Rania Matar was born and raised in Lebanon and moved to the U.S. in 1984.
 As a Lebanese-born American woman and mother, her cross-cultural experience and personal narrative inform her photography.

-Rania received several awards and nominations including: a 2022 Leica Women Foto Project Award, 2018 Guggenheim Fellowship, 2017 Mellon Foundation artist-in-residency grant, 2021 (and 2011, 2007) Massachusetts Cultural Council Artist Fellowships, and a 2011 Griffin Museum of Photography Legacy Award.
-She is currently a finalist for the Outwin Boochever Portrait Competition with an exhibition at the Smithsonian National Gallery of Art in Washington DC, and for the Taylor Wessing Prize with an exhibition at the National Portrait Gallery in London.
-In 2008 she was a finalist for the Foster Award at the ICA/Boston, with an accompanying solo exhibition.
+Rania has received several awards, including the 2022 Leica Women Foto Award, a 2018 Guggenheim Fellowship, a 2017 Mellon Foundation artist-in-residency grant, 2021 (also 2011, 2007) Massachusetts Cultural Council Artist Grants, a 2011 Griffin Museum of Photography Legacy Award, and a 2008 ICA/Boston Foster Prize.
+She was a finalist for the Oskar Barnack Award 2023, Arnold Newman Prize 2022, and Outwin Portrait Competition 2022, with an exhibition at the Smithsonian National Portrait Gallery in Washington, DC.

 Website: raniamatar.com